The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 Tulum highlights

-- The bulk of tourism campaigns for Tulum boasts of eco-friendly vacations.
+- The bulk of tourism campaigns for Tulum boast of eco-friendly vacations.
 Even though most of it is just there for the sake of promotion, it’s still true to some extent.
 The wooden-style architecture of Tulum’s lodgings does have an ecocentric vibe to it.

 - The downtown in Tulum is where you can take a walk, enjoy the cafes, and go shopping as well.
 It’s also quite decent for an enjoyable nightlife experience.